 Some of the changes to what schools will publicly report include:

 - Growth in English Language Arts (ELA) and Math - How well student learning is improving over time

 - Long-term goals and measurements of interim progress - Progress of student’s performance compared to state goals

 - English Language Proficiency Attainment - How well students who learn English as a second language are achieving language goals

 - District Preschool Programs - How many students enroll in district preschool programs

 - Chronic absenteeism - How much school a student misses due to a reoccurring absence for any reason.

 These changes reflect the importance that families, educators, community members and other stakeholders place on school performance and further define high-quality education as reported in School Success Reports.
 Through the implementation of ESSA, DDOE will continue to meet with stakeholders to develop the state, district/charter, and school report cards and associated components.
-A stakeholder engagement calendar will be available once meeting times and locations have been scheduled.
+Click here to see a list of Stakeholder Engagement - Community Conversations and to RSVP.

 For more information on the Delaware State Report Card, contact Delaware.ReportCard@doe.k12.de.us.